 If you try to overtake at speeds around speed limit, they will dangerously tailgate and blink their high beam lights to let you know that you have to get out of their way immediately.

 Many accidents occur every year when a law-obeying idiot is not fast enough to get out of the way and gets hit from behind or you loose control of your car when the overtaking vehicle gives you a bit of „penalty braking” (brake checking).

 What is „penalty braking” you may ask.
 Here you go: if you are too slow getting out of the way of a car driving above speed limit in the left lane, it is customary that overtaking vehicle will get in front of you and hit their brakes, forcing you to stop.

-Sometimes it is best to escape into the hard shoulder as otherwise you can get sandwiched between the penalty braker and the car behind.
+Also, sometimes it is best to escape into the hard shoulder/emergency lane as otherwise you can get sandwiched between the penalty braker and the car behind.

 Ordinary people know they have no right to be in the motorway’s left lane.
 This is madness.